zamronypj/fano/README.md

 ## Windows User

-Fano Framework is not yet supported in Windows.
+Fano Framework is not yet supported on Windows.

 ## Roadmap